Skip to main content

 • 3.
 Trou aux Biches

 Mauritius is home to some of the best beaches in the region.
 Located in the North of Mauritius, Trou aux Biches is simply, paradise.
 The white sand, crystal clear azure water and stretch of coconut trees make it a photographer's paradise for postcard-like sceneries.
 Whether you choose to work on your tan or get sporty, Trou aux Biches is perfect.
 With a wide range of water sport activities such as scuba diving and windsurfing, you are sure to satisfy the thrill-seeker in you.
 However if you choose to simply read a good book on a sunbed and take a dip in the beautiful blue waters, Trou aux Biches welcomes you to do so.
+In short, Trou aux Biches is heaven on earth.
+You'll know why we say so after you've been there.

 • 4.
 Choisy Beach (Mont Choisy)

 Mont Choisy is one of Mauritius best beaches and you should totally consider it when figuring out what to do in Mauritius.
 If you fancy some interaction with locals, we recommend you to visit Mont Choisy beach during the weekend when Mauritians spend time among friends and relatives.
 It can get pretty amazing and exciting for visitors as the day often ends with typical Mauritian Sega music accompanied by other instruments.
 It's a remarkable occasion to connect with the island's multi-culturalism and glaze at how magical this pot-pourri is.
 The beach also features a football field where locals spend time on evenings and weekends.
+Beautiful turquoise water and shady areas (thanks to the Casuarina trees) are what we can assure you at Mont Choisy.

-Stop details8.2 km~11min to next stop
+Stop details6.8 km~8min to next stop

 • 5.
 Grand Baie & La Cuvette